thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "General Alves," Prime Minister Silva said, nodding toward the chair reserved for him.
 "Thank you for joining us.
 Minister Carvalho has briefed us on the political and strategic implications of HARBINGER's proposal.
 Now we need to understand what these aircraft can actually do."

-Alves took his seat and opened the portfolio, extracting copies of Freitas's report for distribution around the table.
-The document's classification markings were unprecedented - *COSMIC TOP SECRET* with additional compartmentalized access restrictions that limited readership to fewer than a dozen people in the entire Portuguese government.
+Alves took his seat and opened the portfolio, extracting copies of Freitas's report for distribution.
+The document's classification markings were unprecedented - *COSMIC TOP SECRET* with additional compartmentalized access restrictions limiting readership to fewer than a dozen people in the Portuguese government.

-> "Prime Minister, ministers," Alves began, his voice carrying the gravity of the moment, "what I'm about to share with you represents operational observations that challenge our understanding of what constitutes aircraft capability.
+> "Prime Minister, ministers," Alves began, his voice carrying the gravity of the moment, "what I'm about to share represents operational observations that challenge our understanding of aircraft capability.
 Lieutenant Freitas spent ninety-three minutes aboard a Talon-class fighter under HARBINGER's direct control.
-His report is... uncharacteristically brief on technical details, but extraordinarily detailed on what he experienced as a pilot."
+His report is... extraordinarily detailed on what he experienced as a pilot."

 Foreign Minister Ribeiro leaned forward, adjusting his glasses.
 "General, before we proceed - how certain are we about the accuracy of these observations?
 Could Lieutenant Freitas have been... deceived somehow?"